Program Director/Department Chair

 - Office Phone

 Joel Federman, Ph.D., is a writer, teacher, and activist.
-He is Director of Saybrook's Transformative Social Change Program.
+He is Chair of the Transformative Social Change Department at Saybrook University.
 He has a doctorate in political philosophy from the University of Southern California, and currently lives in San Francisco.

-During the Spring 2017 semester, Dr. Federman is teaching TSC 6510 CO Theory and Practice of Nonviolence and TSC 6610 CO Social System Transformation Theory, and is a member and/or chair of several dissertation, thesis and essay committees.
+During the Spring 2019 semester, Dr. Federman is teaching TSC 6510 Theory and Practice of Nonviolence, and is a member and/or chair of several dissertation, thesis and essay committees.

 Dr. Federman is currently working on a case study of civil society activism toward democratic reform in Egypt.
 To further this research, he traveled to Egypt in August 2011, and met with democracy activists and others.